CollabHook/moviebox/readme.md

 Moviebox is a content based machine learning recommending system build with the powers of [`tf-idf`](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and [`cosine similarities`](https://en.wikipedia.org/wiki/Cosine_similarity).

-Initially, a natural number, that corresponds to the ID of a unique movie title, is accepted as input from the user.
-Through `tf-idf` the plot summaries of 5000 different movies that reside in the dataset, are analyzed and vectorized.
-Next, a number of movies is chosen as recommendations based on their `cosine similarity` with the vectorized input movie.
-Specifically, the cosine value of the angle between any two non-zero vectors, resulting from their inner product, is used as the primary measure of similarity.
-Thus, only movies whose story and meaning are as close as possible to the initial one, are displayed to the user as recommendations.

-The [dataset](moviebox/dataset/movies.csv) in use is a random subset of the [Carnegie Mellon Movie Summary Corpus](http://www.cs.cmu.edu/~ark/movie$-data/), and it consists of `5000` movie titles along with their respective categories and plots.

 ## Install